 Soil Structure Breaks Down, Leading to More Loss

 Healthy soil has small pockets that protect carbon-rich organic matter.
+Strong soil structure and organic matter help prevent this loss.
 Tillage destroys those pockets.
 Once they’re gone, the soil becomes loose, and organic particles break apart.
 These smaller fragments are more likely to erode or break down quickly.

-Over time, this makes it harder for soil to hold nutrients, water, or roots and harder to build new carbon.
+Over time, this makes it harder for soil to hold nutrients, water, or roots and harder to build new carbon and maintain soil fertility and carbon balance.
+At Carbon Cycle Consulting, we emphasize that protecting these pockets is key to agricultural sustainability..

 Roots Stop Growing and So Does New Carbon Input

-Living roots add fresh carbon through sugars, root sloughing, and symbiosis with soil organisms.
+Living roots are essential for carbon sequestration.
+They add fresh carbon through sugars and symbiosis.
 But tillage can destroy shallow root systems or stress plants during early growth.

 This means less new carbon is being added to replace what’s being lost.
 The result is a net loss in total organic matter unless managed carefully.